-Results 1–10 of 16 for "Psychology Topic"X related to "Hot careers: Sport psychology" Refine Your Search Refine Your Search TopicTherapy (8)Emotional health (4)Stress (4)Teens (4)Disability (3) 35 more... [+] Ethics (3)Children (2)Human rights (2)Parenting (2)Personality (2)Sleep (2)Trauma (2)Violence (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Anger (1)Anxiety (1)Autism (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Marriage & divorce (1)Natural disasters (1)Obesity (1)Safety & design (1)Sexual abuse (1)Sexuality (1)Shyness (1)Socioeconomic status (1)Sport & exercise (1)Testing issues (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
-Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 2.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
+Results 1–10 of 16 for "Psychology Topic"X related to "Hot careers: Sport psychology" Refine Your Search Refine Your Search TopicSport & exercise (3)Education (2)Emotional health (2)Stress (2)Therapy (2) 17 more... [+] Violence (2)Workplace issues (2)Aging (1)Alzheimer's (1)Anger (1)Anxiety (1)Disability (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Human rights (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Safety & design (1)Socioeconomic status (1)Teens (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
+Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 2.Psychologists, Working in SchoolsPsychological science is re-examining how people learn and helping facilitate peak performance in the classroom, on the playing field, and in other situations that require physical and mental execution.
+Psychology Topic 3.Psychologists, Helping People Improve Their LivesPsychological science is exploring how the mind works, evaluating how people learn and facilitating peak human performance to help people make smarter choices in their daily lives.
+Psychology Topic 4.Psychologists, Helping Businesses and OrganizationsThe science of psychology is redefining what makes a successful workplace and helping to shape the technology that makes our lives easier.Psychology Topic 5.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
 Psychology Topic 6.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
 Psychology Topic 7.
 Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
 The “LGB” in this term refers to sexual orientation.
 The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic 8.AngerAnger is an emotion characterized by antagonism toward someone or something.
-It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 4.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
+It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 9.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
 Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 10.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
 Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 16 for "Psychology Topic"X related to "Hot careers: Sport psychology"